Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 - Download and install ES File Explorer.

 - Open ES File Explorer.
-At the top it will say: Local /sdcard.
-Click on the List tab in the upper right-hand menu bar.
+At the top it will say: Local and below / (forward slash) on one side and sdcard on the other.
+Hit the forward slash /.

 It's a lot easier to copy videos, images, photos, documents, ebooks and most content from your desktop/laptop computer.
 I use a sd card reader, available for between five and ten dollars, to copy data to and from my computer as well as backing up data from my tablet.
 Here's one I'm using for $6.99 that works with both SD and MicroSD cards without an adapter: